matthewburlew/Loops/README.md

 Question 7: This Python program calculates total product inventory across multiple warehouses using nested loops and dictionaries.
 It demonstrates aggregation logic and stuctured data modeling.

-Question 8: This python program cateorizes customers into Bronze, Silver, and Gold tiers based on purchase totals and counts how many customers fall into each tier.
+Question 8: This Python program cateorizes customers into Bronze, Silver, and Gold tiers based on purchase totals and counts how many customers fall into each tier.

+Question 9: This Python program projects bysiness revenue over a 10-year period using compound annual growth.
+The program accepts and initial revenue amount, accepts an annual growth rate(percentage), Applies compound growth year-by-year, and prints a formatted revenue projectiion table.